-This DIY color block vase is the perfect project for a beginner to advanced DIYer.
+This DIY color block vase is the perfect project for a beginner to an advanced DIYer.
 Like I say about all of my easy DIYs, “If I can do it, anyone can!”

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thank you for supporting my blog.